CalebEWheeler/go-project-v2/README.md

 	return fmt.Sprintf("%s:%s@tcp(%s)/%s?parseTime=true", username, password, hostname, dbName) }

-4. If you would like to change the name of the database to be created from "rest_api" you have the ability to do so.
-In main.go, navigate to the function InitDatabase() and pass in the desired database name as the first argument.
-If you would like to change the name of a person/user table modify the second argument.
+4. If you would like to change the name of the database and table to be created from "rest_api" and "person" you have the ability to do so.
+In database/database.go, navigate to the declared variables "dbName" and "tblName" and change the string values to the desired names.
+Also make sure to navigate to controllers/handlers.go and locate the declared variable tblName and make it's string value to be the same as tblName in database/database.go.

-  Here is an example if you would like the database name to be "office_personel": InitDatabase("office_personel")
+  Here is an example if you would like the database name to be "office_personel" and the tblName to be "employee":

+    var dbName = "office_personel"
+    var tblName = "employee"

-  //If you would like to check, log into MySQL from the terminal and run the Query: SHOW DATABASES; to see your newly created database
+  //If you would like to check, log into MySQL from the terminal and run these two Queries
+    1. To see your newly created database - SHOW DATABASES;
+    2. To see your newly created 'employee' table - DESCRIBE employee;

   //If you would like to delete the database, because you would like to rename it more semantically.
 Log into MySQL from the terminal and run the Query: DROP DATABASE IF EXISTS office_personel;